Stark County Bicycle Club

 "Bicyclists fare best when they act and are treated as drivers of vehicles."

 County Bicycle Club (the "SCBC"), located in Canton, Ohio, was formed

-The Club has grown to 341
+The Club currently has 277

 members, and offers the most robust and diversified ride schedule in